 Microglia activation is commonly found in brains of children with autism as well as in other psychiatric diseases and is related to corticotropin-releasing hormone that seems highly tied to mental disorder development.
 According to a 2015 report published in Frontiers in Neuroscience, people most likely to suffer from brain fog include those dealing with chronic fatigue syndrome; autism spectrum disorders; celiac disease, gluten intolerance symptoms or other food allergies; fibromyalgia symptoms; mastocytosis; Alzheimer’s disease; and other neuropsychiatric disorders.

 The good news is that anti-inflammatory foods support brain health, and high intakes of vitamins and minerals have been shown to benefit people’s moods and mental capabilities.

-7 Natural Ways to End Brain Fog
+7 Natural Treatments for Brain Fog

 1. Watch Your Sugar Intake but Eat Enough Healthy Carbs

 Cutting back on packaged and processed foods that are loaded with sugar, in addition to many other artificial and harmful ingredients — like artificial sweeteners — is the first step to fixing brain fog.
 Sugar might make you feel energetic and happier at first, but ultimately your sugar addiction robs you of steady energy and focus.
 That being said, going too low in terms of natural sugar/carbohydrate intake can backfire and increase brain fog.
 While refined sugar raises inflammation, quality carbs from things like fruits and veggies do the opposite.